avonarnim/CBOW_skipgram/REPORT.md

 ## Analysis of Released Code

 The in vitro task involved in this code is predicting context words for each word in a corpus derived from classic books such as Walden, The Picture of Dorian Gray, and The Iliad.
-The in vivo task being evaluated is accuracy at predicting word-pair relations.
+The in vivo task being evaluated is accuracy at predicting word-pair relations (analogies).
 For example, the model is tested whether given words such as `fat`, `thin`, and `back` in the pretext of guessing antonyms, it can predict `front`.
 The metrics being used for the analogies dataset are Mean Reciprocal Rank (MRR) and Mean Rank.
 MRR indicates what ranking a guess is placed at.
 For example, if for the previous example, the model predicted `front` as the

 - 1st most-likely word --> MRR = 1
 - 2nd most-likely word --> MRR = 1/2